 A college community is not just the fantastic mix of people who live in the college, it also includes undergraduates and postgraduates who choose to live out in the community, members of staff and alumni.

-All first year undergraduates are guaranteed and offer of college-managed accommodation, should they choose to live in (as the great majority do).
-About one third of postgraduate students also live in college-managed accommodation.
-Second and third year undergraduates often live out but are still fully involved in college life; they participate in societies, use the library and sports facilities, consult college staff for guidance and support, and enjoy formals and events.
+All first year undergraduates are guaranteed an offer of college-managed accommodation.
+There is also availability for around one third of postgraduate students to live in college-managed accommodation.
+Second and third year undergraduates and two thirds of postgraduate students live in private accommodation but are still fully involved in college life as a member; they participate in societies, enjoy formals and events, use the library and facilities, and consult college staff for guidance and support.
 Even after graduation you remain part of your college community: many of our alumni return to share their skills and experience years after they have left.

-Your college furthermore provides an informal setting to continue learning outside of your academic course, for the whole time you are studying at Durham.
+Your college also provides an informal setting to continue learning outside of your academic course, for the whole time you are studying at Durham.

 Our colleges inspire you to explore your intellectual curiosity by bringing together students from all subjects.
 You will connect with students from all areas and levels of study to explore and analyse different ideas through guest lectures, talks and exhibitions to expand your learning.